SupaaHiro/telegram-bot-for-teslamate/readme.txt

  - Manually launch the bot
     npm run start

+Build a docker image (debian 9, console)
+   - Build the docker image
+    docker build -t user/telegram-bot-for-teslamate .
+   - Check images list
+    docker images
+   - Run the docker
+    docker run -d user/telegram-bot-for-teslamate
+   - Check process
+    docker ps

+   If the docker crashes try run without detaching the terminal
+     docker run user/telegram-bot-for-teslamate

+   You can also attach terminal with this command
+    docker attach --sig-proxy=false e98ff710caf7
+   NB. --sig-proxy=false to prevent signals being passed to container, otherwise hitting Ctrl-c will kill your container !

+   To detach from an attached container, successively hit CTRL-P then CTRL-q or alternatively CTRL+C

 Advanced configurations
   - MQTT over TSL
     If the MQTT broker is not local, be sure to use TSL and setup user/password authentication !